 Additionally announced and unannounced spot checks are made to clinical areas to ensure compliance with CSH Surrey standards.

-All audits are routed via the IGC to form part of the assurance process, as well as specific Quality Indicators agreed with each Clinical Business Unit.
+All audits are routed via the IGC to form part of the assurance process, as well as specific Quality Indicators agreed with each clinical service.

 CSH Surrey welcomes external reviews and inspections by external partners, as this offers the opportunity to demonstrate its commitment to quality as well as providing a forum for learning.

 By listening, responding and working together with partners and each other, CSH Surrey is confident it can continue to deliver ever better patient care and benefits to its wider community.
 Through listening and responding to patients via its innovative ‘Listening Project’ in 2013, CSH Surrey’s frontline nurses and therapists heard directly from service users about their experiences.
 This feedback has been used to define the behaviours most important to patients, which are now used to recruit, train and appraise co-owners – meaning the patient voice really is at the heart of service delivery.